EPCCed/archer2-gpu-hip/lectures/1-introduction/README.md

 ---
-# Hardware organisation
+# Hardware organisation <br>(AMD)

 - The cores on AMD GPUs are organised into *compute units* or CUs for short.
-  - Each CU contains several smaller processors called stream processors, responsible for performing the mathematical operations required for tasks such as rendering graphics, encoding video and scientific calculations.
+  - Each CU has its own cores, caches and registers.

 - For example, an ARCHER2 GPU node has four AMD Instinct MI210 GPU devices.
-  - Each device boasts 104 CUs and each CU houses 64 stream processors, resulting in a total of 6,656 stream processors working in tandem.
+  - Each MI210 device boasts 104 CUs and each CU hosts 64 cores, resulting in a total of 6,656 cores working in tandem.

+- A more complete picture can be found via [AMD Instinct Accelerators](https://www.amd.com/en/technologies/cdna.html#instinct).

 ---
+# Hardware organisation <br>(NVIDIA)

+- The cores on NVIDIA GPUs are organised into *streaming multiprocessors* or SMs for short.
+  - Each SM has its own cores, caches and registers.

+- For example, a Cirrus GPU node has four NVIDIA Tesla V100 GPU devices.
+  - Each V100 device boasts 80 SMs and each SM hosts 32 cores, resulting in a total of 2,560 cores working in tandem.

+- A more complete picture can be found via [NVIDIA Tesla V100 Accelerators](https://www.nvidia.com/en-gb/data-center/tesla-v100/).

+---
 # Hardware organisation

-- The cores on AMD GPUs are organised into *compute units* or CUs for short.
+- <span style="color:gray">The cores on NVIDIA GPUs are organised into *streaming multiprocessors* or SMs for short.</span>
-  - Each CU contains several smaller processors called stream processors, responsible for performing the mathematical operations required for tasks such as rendering graphics, encoding video and scientific calculations.
+  - <span style="color:gray">Each SM has its own cores, caches and registers.</span>

-- For example, an ARCHER2 GPU node has four AMD Instinct MI210 GPU devices.
+- <span style="color:gray">For example, a Cirrus GPU node has four NVIDIA Tesla V100 GPU devices.</span>
-  - Each device boasts 104 CUs and each CU houses 64 stream processors, resulting in a total of 6,656 stream processors working in tandem.
+  - <span style="color:gray">Each V100 device boasts 80 SMs and each SM hosts 32 cores, resulting in a total of 2,560 cores working in tandem.</span>

-- A more complete overview can be found at [AMD Instinct Accelerators.](https://www.amd.com/en/technologies/cdna.html#instinct)
+- <span style="color:gray">A more complete picture can be found via [NVIDIA Tesla V100 Accelerators](https://www.nvidia.com/en-gb/data-center/tesla-v100/).</span>

 <br>
-- For NVIDIA GPUs, the picture is essentially similar, although some of the jargon differs, e.g. Streaming multiprocessors (SMs) instead of compute units (CUs).
+Although there are some differences in jargon, NVIDIA and AMD GPUs are very similar.